Negativity of Lyapunov Exponents and Convergence of Generic Random Polynomial Dynamical Systems and Random Relaxed Newton's Methods: Introduction and the main results

 We remark that in \cite{FS} and \cite{Splms10,Sadv}, regarding random complex dynamical systems, results on disappearance of chaos were shown.
 In \cite{FS}, it was assumed that $S({\cal W})=\emptyset$ and the noise is very small, which implies that the systems in the paper have empty kernel Julia sets $J_{\ker }(G_{\tau })$ of corresponding rational semigroups.
 In \cite{Sadv}, it was also assumed that $S({\cal W})=\emptyset $ (for a holomorphic family ${\cal W}$ of polynomials, it was assumed that $S({\cal W})\setminus \{ \infty \} =\emptyset$) but the range of the noise could be big, and it was shown that the generic systems have empty kernel Julia sets, which implies that the chaoticity of the systems is much weaker than that of deterministic complex dynamical systems.
-In this paper, it is important that {\bf in Theorems~\ref{t:rcdnkmain1i} and \ref{t:rcdnkmain2i}, the set ${\cal A}$ may contain many $\tau $ such that $J_{\ker }(G_{\tau })\neq \emptyset $ and $H_{+,\tau }\neq \emptyset $} (Theorem~\ref{t:RNM1i}, Corollary~\ref{c:RNM1ione}, Lemma~\ref{l:RNMnnen}, Examples~\ref{ex:applyi}, \ref{ex:wlz1z}-- \ref{ex:pzljgz}). {\bf Once we have non-empty kernel Julia set, the analysis of the system is much more difficult than the cases with empty kernel Julia sets}, even if the kernel Julia set is finite.
+In this paper, it is important that {\bf in Theorems~\ref{t:rcdnkmain1i} and \ref{t:rcdnkmain2i}, the set ${\cal A}$ may contain many $\tau $ for which $J_{\ker }(G_{\tau })\neq \emptyset $ and there exists an element $L\in \Min(G_{\tau },\CCI )$ which is finite and $\chi (\tau, L)>0$ } (Theorem~\ref{t:RNM1i}, Corollary~\ref{c:RNM1ione}, Lemma~\ref{l:RNMnnen}, Examples~\ref{ex:applyi}, \ref{ex:wlz1z}-- \ref{ex:pzljgz}). {\bf Once we have non-empty kernel Julia set, the analysis of the system is much more difficult than the cases with empty kernel Julia sets}, even if the kernel Julia set is finite.
 We need a new framework and more technical arguments to study such systems.